extrange/transcription-benchmarks/README.md

 Notes:

+- The best performing model for noisy/multilingual environments is `openai/whisper-large-v2`.
 - SDPA is only available in Pytorch 2.1.1 and above.
 In order to use it in the SageMaker images, the PyTorch version is overridden via `requirements.txt`.
 Tested in Sagemaker Local Mode.
 - faster-whisper doesn't really provide significant speedups.
 Consider investigating whether total memory usage is lower, however.